HamizSiddiqui/Plant-Disease-Detection-App/README.md

-# 🌿 Plant Disease Detection Web App
+# 🌿 Plant Disease Prediction Web App

 A full-stack AI-powered web app to detect plant diseases from leaf images using a trained deep learning model.
 Built with **FastAPI** and **React**, and backed by **MongoDB** for storing predictions.